She's a Beauty

-"She's a Beauty" is a song by American rock band The Tubes.
-Released in 1983 on The Tubes' album Outside Inside.
-Co-written by Fee Waybill, producer David Foster and Toto guitarist Steve Lukather, the song was inspired by Waybill's experience at a red light district in San Francisco.
+"She's a Beauty" is a song by American rock band the Tubes, released in 1983 on their album Outside Inside.
+Co-written by Fee Waybill, producer David Foster and Toto guitarist Steve Lukather, the song was inspired by Waybill's experience in a red light district in San Francisco.
 The music was largely written by Foster, who was also the source for the song's title.

 When released as a single, "She's a Beauty" became the band's biggest chart hit.
 It went to number 10 on the US Billboard Hot 100 and number one on the Mainstream Rock Tracks chart.
 The release was boosted by a popular music video, featuring a boy riding a carnival ride with Waybill portraying a carnival barker.

 Background

 "She's a Beauty" was co-written by Fee Waybill, producer David Foster and Steve Lukather.
 Drummer Prairie Prince attributed the song's lyrics to Waybill and the music to Foster.
 Waybill says the song was originally inspired when he passed a booth on a San Francisco street outside a peep show, the booth being marked with a sign reading "Pay A Dollar, Talk to a Naked Girl," and the frustrating conversation that ensued between him and the woman inside the booth.
 Waybill explained:

 Originally, the chorus was intended to include the line "You can talk to a naked girl," but producer David Foster convinced Waybill to change the lyric to the less offensive "You can talk to a pretty girl."
 Foster was also the source for the song's title, which Waybill characterized as indicative of Foster's Canadian nationality.
-The song is performed in the key of A Mixolydian in common time with a tempo of 111 beats per minute.
+The song's verse is performed in the key of A Mixolydian while the chorus is performed in the key of G major, except for the final time, when it is played in A major.
+The song is in common time with a tempo of 111 beats per minute.
 The group's vocals span from A3 to D5 in the song.